JDT0wn/ActDir/README.md

+<h1>Active Directory Basics</h1>

 <p>
-  Active Directory basics, I created A VM enviornment with Win10 and WinServer 19 to provide this short tutorial on AD finding employee(s) by name.  <br />
+I created A VM enviornment with Win10 and WinServer 19 to provide this short tutorial on Active Directory finding employee(s) by name.   <br />
-    The 1st 2 slides show that the domain that i created has been joined by the client cpu.

 </p>
 <br />
 <br />